Randy Savage: New World Order (1997–1998)

 Savage returned to WCW on the January 20, 1997 episode of Nitro hijacking the show, claiming to have been "blackballed" and refusing to leave the ring until Sting showed up, and the two left together.
 Savage appeared again with Sting over the next couple Nitro shows roving and watching events from the crowd as "free agents".
 At one point, WCW president and nWo member Eric Bischoff informed Savage that his WCW career was over and he could only return as an nWo member.
-Sting and Savage appeared at SuperBrawl VII, where Savage left Sting's side and joined the nWo by helping Hogan defeat Roddy Piper.
+On February 23, Sting and Savage appeared at SuperBrawl VII, where Savage left Sting's side and joined the nWo by helping Hogan defeat Roddy Piper.
 The next night, he reunited with Elizabeth, who had joined the nWo several months earlier during Savage's hiatus from WCW.
 Savage began feuding with Diamond Dallas Page and his wife Kimberly.
-Their feud lasted almost eight months which included tag team matches, a no disqualification match at Spring Stampede, a falls count anywhere match at The Great American Bash, and a Las Vegas Death match at Halloween Havoc.
+On March 16 at Uncensored, Savage won a Triangle Elimination match with the nWo.
+He lost to Page in a no disqualification match on April 6 at Spring Stampede, but defeated him in a falls count anywhere match on June 15 at The Great American Bash, as well as in a tag team match at Bash at the Beach on July 13.
+At Road Wild on August 9, Savage lost to the Giant, and on September 14 at Fall Brawl, Savage and Scott Hall lost to Page and Luger.
+Their feud ended in a Las Vegas Death match on October 26 at Halloween Havoc, which Savage won.